metaleap/mojo/session/readme.md

 ```
 WithKnownKits runs `do` with all currently-known (loaded or not) `Kit`s passed
 to it.
 The `Kits` slice or its contents must not be written to.
 While `do` runs,
-the slice is blocked for updates triggered by file modifications etc.
+the slice is blocked for updates triggered by file modifications etc. In other
+words, `WithKnownKits` establishes a protected context and may never be called
+within one.

 #### func (*Ctx) WithKnownKitsWhere